kevin-neves/java-microservices/README.md

-# Microservice Shop Application, utilizing Postgres, Kafka, Docker, Prometheus and Grafana
+# Microservice Shop Java Application, utilizing Golang gateway, Postgres, Kafka, Docker, Prometheus and Grafana

 ## Motivation
 This project started during the last part of the Full-Stack developer Course, at Let's Code programming school.
 The main goal of the project is to create a fully integrated distributed system, utilizing some of the most used technologies available today.